 Schimmack, U., Diener, E., & Oishi, S. (2002).
 Life-satisfaction is a momentary judgment and a stable personality characteristic: The use of chronically accessible and stable sources.
 Journal of Personality, 70(3), 345–384.

 Seeboth, A., & Mõttus, R. (2018).
 Successful explanations start with accurate descriptions: Questionnaire items as personality markers for more accurate prediction and mapping of life outcomes.
 Journal of Personality, 32(3), 186-201.

+Siegling, A. B., Petrides, K. V., & Martskvishvili, K. (2015).
+An Examination of a New Psychometric Method for Optimizing Multi‐Faceted Assessment Instruments in the Context of Trait Emotional Intelligence.
+European Journal of Personality, 29, 42-54.

 Soto, C. J., & John, O. P. (2009).
 Ten facet scales for the Big Five Inventory: Convergence with NEO PI-R facets, self-peer agreement, and discriminant validity.
 Journal of Research in Personality, 43(1), 84–90.